koustubh89/searchHotelsApp/README.md

+# SearchHotelsApp

-#Steps to run the code
+Steps to run the code
 This project can be downloadedfrom the github link.
 Please run the following steps to run the code:

-1. Check Node version.
-If it isnt there install node.
-Version > 5.6.0 Also check the availability of angular-cli.
+1. Check the availability of Node.
+If Node is not present, install node version > 5.6.0 .
+Also check the availability of angular-cli.
 2. After node is installed, open the command promt and navigate to the folder where the code is present.
 3. At the level where package,json is present, run